tuantran-genetica/privy-demo/README.md

    - Check allowed origins in Privy dashboard
    - Ensure HTTPS for production deployments

-3. **Gasless not sponsored**
-   - Ensure Paymaster/Bundler URLs are set for the LifeAI chain in your Privy Dashboard
-   - Confirm smart wallet contract is deployed on-chain (Privy will surface this in dashboard)

 ### **Debug Mode**

 The app includes comprehensive logging: